Onions turned into a spice – it’s pretty genius and incredibly flavorful!

 If you don’t have onion powder on hand, leaving it out of your recipe entirely is not recommended since an important part of seasoning and flavor will be missing.

-There are however a few alternative ingredients you can use as an onion powder substitute to bring a similar depth and punchy flavor to your dish.
+There are however a few alternative ingredients you can use as an onion powder substitute to bring a similar depth and punchy flavor to savory dishes.

 In this guide, we’ll help you choose the best substitute for onion powder from items you very likely already have in the pantry or refrigerator.